various breeds of dogs, sitting shaggy sheepdog Standard poodle at Cape Town Two Salukis looking up

 A small, white dog, the Bishon Frisé is similar to the Maltese, and to the Toy French Poodle.

-A Bichon is not a poodle, however.
 What sets the Bichon apart is the type of coat.
 Bichons have a double coat: a dense fluffy undercoat and stiffer guard hairs.
 Regular grooming is essential to keep the dog looking and feeling like a soft powder-puff.
 If left to grow naturally, the hair forms fine, silky, cork-screw curls.
 In the show-ring, the hair is puffed up all over the head, forming a white frame to the mischievous face and dark eyes.
 When patted, the hair springs back again.
 The Bichon Frisé does not shed - they have fur instead of hair.
 They are free from dander and safe for those with allergies and or asthma.
 Shirley Birkett says when you put your hand into their fur, "It should feel like you are putting your hands into a bowl of whipped cream."

 Under the fur, a Bichon has a long, elegant neck, one third the length of it's body.
 They carry their tail straight, over their back.